-The following table sets forth, as of the date of this prospectus, the names of the Selling Holders, the aggregate number of shares of Class A Common Stock and Private Warrants beneficially owned prior to the offering, the aggregate number of shares of Class A Common Stock and Private Warrants that the Selling Holders may offer pursuant to this prospectus, and the number of shares of Class A Common Stock and Private Warrants that the Selling Holders may offer pursuant to this prospectus, and the number of shares of Class A Common Stock and Private Warrants beneficially owned by, and percentage ownership of, the Selling Holders after the sale of the securities offered hereby.
-We have based percentage ownership following the offering on 24,340,075 shares of Class A Common Stock, 3,213,678 shares of Class C Common Stock and 11,450,000 Warrants, in each case outstanding as of October 3, 2023, and have assumed that each Selling Holder will sell all shares of Class A Common Stock and Private Warrants offered pursuant to this prospectus.
+The following table sets forth, as of the date of this prospectus, the names of the Selling Holders, the aggregate number of shares of Class A Common Stock and Private Warrants beneficially owned prior to the offering, the aggregate number of shares of Class A Common Stock and Private Warrants that the Selling Holders may offer pursuant to this prospectus, and the number of shares of Class A Common Stock and Private Warrants beneficially owned by, and percentage ownership of, the Selling Holders after the sale of the securities offered hereby.
+We have based percentage ownership following the offering on 26,044,298 shares of Class A Common Stock, 3,213,678 shares of Class C Common Stock and 11,450,000 Warrants, in each case outstanding as of July 31, 2023, and have assumed that each Selling Holder will sell all shares of Class A Common Stock and Private Warrants offered pursuant to this prospectus.
 In calculating percentages of shares of Class A Common Stock owned by a particular Selling Holder, we treated as outstanding the number of shares of our Class A Common Stock issuable upon exercise of that particular Selling Holder's Private Warrants (if any) and did not assume the exercise of any other Private Warrants.